SalvadorAssumpcao/DataScienceGettingAndCleaningData/CodeBook.md

 - *activity*

-    A factor identifying the activity in the experiment Possible values:
+    A factor identifying the activity in the experiment.
+Possible values:

         laying
         sitting
         standing